NikHoffStyl/singleLepAnalyzer/TTJetsTRFstudy/README.md

        ```
      * Example Picture: \
        ![plot](.readme_pics/JetallPt_Feb9_17JetallPtJ6B2sv1stat0p1.png)
+     * A better version of this can also be found called: [`plotTRFjsonFiles.py`](https://github.com/NikHoffStyl/singleLepAnalyzer/blob/fourtops/TTJetsTRFstudy/plotTRFjsonFiles.py).
+     Use `--help` or `-h` to see what options are available for this script.

 ## Implementation Steps
  * [`analyze_trueTopRem_Implement.py`](https://github.com/NikHoffStyl/singleLepAnalyzer/blob/fourtops/TTJetsTRFstudy/analyze_trueTopRem_Implement.py) is used to produce histograms in the ideal case.
 It saves the same histograms as